alex3165/covid/README.md

 #### Starting a local server

-Note: You mey need to create a `pids` in tmp: `mkdir tmp/pids` to get Puma to work
+Note: You may need to create a `pids` folder in tmp: `mkdir tmp/pids` to get Puma to work

 ```bash
 heroku local